PumpkinDB/PumpkinDB/doc/script/CURSOR/DOWHILE.md

 top of the stack, invoking `iterator` on the `cursor` after each run.
 The closure should be written with the expectation of the cursor on the top of the stack.

+`CURSOR/DOWHILE` evaluates the closure on a new stack, popping the current stack back after each evaluation.

 {% common -%}

 ```